dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

     **Revoke Invitation**.

-*   To revoke the invitations for multiple invitees simultaneously, select the invitees for which to revoke invitations and use the *Manage Selected* icon
+*   To revoke the invitations for multiple invitees simultaneously, select the invitees for which to revoke invitations and use **Manage Selected**
     |multiselect_menu|.

 Viewing Member Information